 Group M11.
-Allied Health Services For Indigenous Australians Who Have Had A Health Check ABORIGINAL AND TORRES STRAIT ISLANDER HEALTH SERVICE provided to a person who of Aboriginal and Torres Strait Islander descent by an eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner if: (a) either: i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or ii. the person's shared care plan identifies the need for follow-up allied health services; and (b) the person is referred to the eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and (c) the person is not an admitted patient of a hospital; and (d) the service is provided to the person individually and in person; and (e) the service is of at least 20 minutes duration; and (f) after the service, the eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner gives a written report to the referring medical practitioner mentioned paragraph (b): (i) if the service is the only service under the referral - in relation to that service; or (ii) if the service is the first or the last service under the referral - in relation to the service; (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed on in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) i calendar year 0 (See para MN.11.1 of explanatory notes to this Category) Fee: \$63.25 Benefit: 85% = \$53.80 0 Extended Medicare Safety Net Cap: \$189.75 DIABETES EDUCATION HEALTH SERVICE provided to a person who is of Aboriginal or Torres and a medical practitioner has identified a need for follow-up allied health services; or the person's shared care plan identifies the need for follow-up allied health services;
+Allied Health Services For Indigenous Australians Who Have Had A Health Check ABORIGINAL AND TORRES STRAIT ISLANDER HEALTH SERVICE provided to a person who is of Aboriginal and Torres Strait Islander descent by an eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner if: (a) either: i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or ii. the person's shared care plan identifies the need for follow-up allied health services; and (b) the person is referred to the eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and (c) the person is not an admitted patient of a hospital; and (d) the service is provided to the person individually and in person; and (e) the service is of at least 20 minutes duration; and (f) after the service, the eligible Aboriginal health worker or eligible Aboriginal and Torres Strait Islander health practitioner gives a written report to the referring medical practitioner mentioned in paragraph (b): (i) if the service is the only service under the referral - in relation to that service; or (ii) if the service is the first or the last service under the referral - in relation to the service; or (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of - in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year 81300 (See para MN.11.1 of explanatory notes to this Category) Fee: \$63.25 Benefit: 85% = \$53.80 Extended Medicare Safety Net Cap: \$189.75 DIABETES EDUCATION HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible diabetes educator if: (a) either: a medical practitioner has identified a need for follow-up allied health services; or the person's shared care plan identifies the need for follow-up allied health services; and 81305